 Average Weather in Pittsburgh Pennsylvania, United States

-In Pittsburgh, the temperature typically varies from 23°F to 83°F over the course of the year, and is rarely below 7°F or above 91°F.
+In Pittsburgh, the summers are warm and partly cloudy and the winters are chilly and mostly cloudy.
+Over the course of the year, the temperature typically varies from 23°F to 83°F and is rarely below 7°F or above 91°F.

 The warm season lasts for 3.8 months, from May 24 to September 19, with an average daily high temperature above 74°F. The hottest day of the year is July 20, with an average high of 83°F and low of 66°F.